mongo-dart/mongo_dart/README.md

 ### Secure connection

-You can connect using a secured tls/ssl connection in one of this two ways:
+You can connect using a secured tls/ssl connection in one of these two ways:

 * setting the secure connection parameter to true in db.open()